3 Canadian Stocks Billionaires Are Buying in Bulk

 I think the company’s more than $1 trillion in assets should propel buying in this fee-based empire over time.
 Spanning real estate, infrastructure, and renewables, Brookfield has delivered 24% distributable earnings growth in 2024.
 That’s impressive, as are the company’s elite fundamentals.

-Deploying massive capital into Oaktree and Just Group deals, AI-power plays via Westinghouse/Bloom, Brookfield’s durable cash flows are on full display.
-This isn’t a stock that’s cheap at the moment, but that’s not reason to watch this stock here.
+Deploying massive capital into Oaktree and Just Group deals and AI power plays via Westinghouse/Bloom, Brookfield’s durable cash flows are on full display.
+This isn’t a cheap stock at the moment, but that’s no reason not to watch this stock.
 On any major pullbacks, I’d be a buyer of the quality that Brookfield provides.